 Monitor Aboriginal programs

-Aboriginal programs we monitor fall within OCHRE – Opportunity, Choice, Healing, Responsibility, Empowerment – the NSW Government’s plan for Aboriginal affairs.
+Aboriginal programs we currently monitor fall within OCHRE – Opportunity, Choice, Healing, Responsibility, Empowerment – the NSW Government’s plan for Aboriginal affairs.

 We engage with Aboriginal communities and prepare reports and submissions on issues raised.
 This involves: